-- Attend the scheduled in-class lectures on Monday and Wednesday (10:00 to 11:20). - For weeks where a (written or programming) test is scheduled: - The test will occur during the Wednesday Monday class time in WSC.

-[rooms to be confirmed]

-- Lecture videos will be released to compensate the missed class.
+- Attend the scheduled in-class lectures on Tuesdays and Thursdays (11:30 to 12:50). - Lab attendance is optional: TAs (and often Jackie) will be there to answer your questions related to lab exercises and/or other course materials. - For weeks where a (written or programming) test is scheduled: - The test will occur during the Thursday class time in WSC. [rooms to be confirmed] - Lecture videos will be released to compensate the missed class.
 Note.
-Specific details for each test will be announced in advance. - All announced (written & programming) test dates are fixed, unless postponed due to unforeseen factors (e.g., weather condition). - The assignment release dates may be flexible: they will be released as we get to the relevant topics in lectures.
+Specific details for each test will be announced in advance. - All announced (written & programming) test dates are fixed, unless postponed due to unforeseen factors (e.g., weather condition). - The lab release dates may be flexible: they will be released as we get to the relevant topics in lectures.
 However, once released, you will be given an appropriate amount of time for completion.

-Figure 1: EECS2011-X W23 Semester Calendar - Expected Work Items
+Figure 1: EECS3342-Z W23 Semester Calendar - Expected Work Items